Liberia: Country and Foreign Investment

 Economy and Currency

+The local commercial economy remains dominated by foreigners, mainly Lebanese.
 Liberia's success story, however, has been its shipping and corporate registry, which after some problems in the 1980s is now rapidly growing back to its former prominence.
-Currently it is the world's second largest maritime registry - previously it was the largest registry - and continues as the premier quality open registry for safety, security and compliance with international environmental protection requirements.
+Currently it is the world's second largest maritime registry with a reputation for safety, security and compliance with international environmental protection requirements.

+The local currency is the Liberian dollar, which is currently (April 2021) worth US$173.
 International trade is conducted in the US dollar.